-- neither Partner nor Lead Partner considers there has been no or insufficient support from the Programme out of a total of 44 recorded responses to this question. - Respectively 13 and 5 respondents out of 44 consider that the level of support from the Programme has been high (large or great extent).
-This signals a certain success of the action of the Program management structures.

-2. To what extent involved partners efficiently contribute to achieving project expected results?
+- out of a total of 120 recorded responses, only 1 Lead Partner and 5 Partners consider there has been a little support from the Programme. - Respectively 14 and 74 respondents out of 120 consider that the level of support from the Programme has been high (large or great extent).
+This signals a certain success of the action of the Program management structures. - 2.
+To what extent involved partners efficiently contribute to achieving project expected results?